 During that couple of minutes interaction between GMA and Atty.
 Mon, Atty.
 Mon told me that he saw in her eyes that GMA has a compassionate heart and that GMA truly deserves compassion now, via the grant of bail to her.

 Many years thereafter, in April 2009, GMA staged a state visit to Dubai where Joey was appointed as Consul.
 As is usual during the arrival honors, dignitaries and the diplomatic community would line up to greet the arriving President.
 Perhaps, Joey was of the belief that either GMA has forgotten him or that his alleged transgression was already totally forgiven.
-When it was Joey’s turn to shake the hands of GMA, it was told that GMA with a restrained frown on her face, sort of blurted out: “WHY ARE YOU HERE?” and GMA summoned Sec.
-Romulo inquiring why Joey was Consul in Dubai.
+When it was Joey’s turn to shake hands with GMA, it was told that GMA with a restrained frown on her face, sort of blurted out: “WHY ARE YOU HERE?” and GMA summoned Sec.
+Romulo inquiring why Joey was appointed Consul in Dubai.
 Well, Sec.
 Romulo reportedly said: “Madame President, you must have signed his appointment.”
 END OF MY STORY.